-Then choose Combo option from the left menu.
-On the right side, you will find the data Series Names, 2 drop-down menus under the Chart Type heading and 2 checkboxes under the Secondary Axis title.
+Then choose the Combo option from the left menu.
+On the right side, you will find the data Series Names, 2 drop-down menus under the Chart Type heading, and 2 checkboxes under the Secondary Axis title.

 4) I choose Line with Markers chart for the Average Sales Price data series and tick the checkbox (on the right) for showing this data in the secondary axis.
 You are also seeing the preview of the chart in the middle of the dialog box.
 If you like the preview, click on the OK button.

-2) Adding secondary axis to an existing Excel chart
+2) Adding a secondary axis to an existing Excel chart

 This is another scenario.
 You were not aware of the data type and already have built a chart with the data.

 Say, you have created an Excel in one of the following two ways:

 - You have selected all the data or a cell in the data => then pressing ALT + F1 key in your keyboard

 - Or You have selected all the data or a cell in the data => Insert tab => and then selected a chart from the Charts window to make your preferred chart.